xiaoqianzi15/ELEC5552-2018-SEM2-REV-Jetski-message-transfer/README.md

 # ELEC5552-2018-SEM2-REV-Jetski-message-transfer
-Use 3G to Transfer battery information, water quality to the Website. also show navigation
+Use 3G to Transfer messages from BMS, Motor controller,Water sensor and GPS_Logger to a website.
+Also use CAN_Bus to transfer information to Dashboard to show the working status of the Jetski.

 find information about water sensor here: https://www.dfrobot.com/wiki/index.php/Analog_EC_Meter_SKU:DFR0300
 find more information about due_can here:  https://github.com/collin80/due_can